Number and location of pre-images under harmonic mappings in the plane: The number of pre-images

 \begin{example} Figure~\ref{fig:mpw_log} (middle) shows the critical curves and caustics of the non-degenerate harmonic mapping

-We have $P(f) = 2$, since $f$ has the two poles $0$ and $-1$ with index $1$, see Proposition~\ref{prop:poincare_index_poles}, and $\ind(f;\infty) = -2$ from the $z^2$ term.
-Together, any $\eta$ in the outer region (i.e., with $\wn{f\circ\gamma}{\eta} = 0$) has $4$ pre-images.
-Here we see the effect of deltoid-like, cardioid-like and mixed caustic tiles described above: the tiles where $\eta$ has $6$ pre-images are deltoid-like, the tile where $\eta$ has $2$ pre-images is cardioid-like, and the outer tile is mixed. \end{example}
+Here, $P(f) = 4$ from the simple poles at $0$ and $-1$ with index $+1$ and the double pole at $\infty$ with index $-2$; see Proposition~\ref{prop:poincare_index_poles}.
+Consequently, any $\eta$ in the outer region (i.e., with $\wn{f\circ\gamma}{\eta} = 0$) has $4$ pre-images.
+Note the effect of deltoid-like, cardioid-like and mixed caustic tiles described above: the tiles where $\eta$ has $6$ pre-images are deltoid-like, the tile where $\eta$ has $2$ pre-images is cardioid-like, and the outer tile is mixed. \end{example}

 \begin{example} The non-degenerate harmonic polynomial